How to Start an LLC in Delaware

 Delaware LLC Certificate of Formation Requirements

-- Registered Agent and Registered Office: The registered agent can either be a business (but not your own) or an individual Texas resident.
+The registered agent can either be a business (but not your own) or an individual Delaware resident.
 The registered office must be a physical address and will be a permanent public record for your LLC.
-Tip: Hire us as your registered agent and you can use our Texas address as your principle address.
+Tip: Hire us as your registered agent and you can use our Delaware address as your principle address.
 (Wouldn’t it be annoying if we told you to hire someone other than Northwest at this point?)

-- Effective Date of Dissolution: If you want your LLC to dissolve on a certain date, you can enter it in the third section of the Certificate of Formation
+If you want your LLC to dissolve on a certain date, you can enter it in the third section of the Certificate of Formation.

-- Execution: This is where the organizer signs and dates the certificate of formation.
+This is where the organizer signs and dates the Certificate of Formation.
 It is the last and final part of the Delaware LLC Certificate of Formation.
 Once you sign and date, either submit it via fax or mail it in.
 You’ve just formed a Delaware LLC.